substack/hyperspace/readme.markdown

 </div>
 ```

-If `opts.key` is `true` instead of a string,

-In the browser, when a row comes in with a `row.key` that matches some existing
+In the browser, when a row comes in with a `row.key` that matches a key that has
-`opts.key` attribute, an `'update'` event will fire instead of an `'element`'
+already been seen, and `'update'` event will fire instead of an `'element'`
 event and the contents of the row dom node will be updated in place instead of
 creating a new element from the `html` string.

-If you don't want to use `row.key`, you can use a custom key name controlled by
-`opts.keyName`.

-Additionally, you can pass in a custom key resolver function as `opts.key(row)`
-that should return the key name.
-If you pass in `true` for `opts.key`, each row
-will resolve to the same element for updates.
-This is useful for aggregate
-elements that sum up a stream of rows in-place.
+`opts.key` can be a string, a `function (row) {}` that returns the keyname to
+use for a given row, or an array of strings that define a path to the key from
+the row root.

 # browser methods